 - Parallel CPUs: Some Examples

-If you are trying to decide what you should try to parallelize, vectorize, or otherwise improve your coding of use a profiler to see what is currently taking all the time: Matlab: Profiling for Improving Performance
+If you are trying to decide what you should try to parallelize, vectorize, or otherwise improve in your code then use a profiler to see what is currently taking all the time: Matlab: Profiling for Improving Performance

 Some loosely related more advanced pieces: